Rhinoplasty (Nose Surgery) NYC

-The nasal fracture and septoplasty can be performed restoring your nose to its pre-injury appearance.
+The nasal fracture and septoplasty can be performed by restoring your nose to its pre-injury appearance.
 This is not a rhinoplasty, but is reconstructive in nature.

 Your downtime may vary according to the complexity of the operation and your goals.
 Bruising may also vary, but is almost totally gone by 10-12 days after your rhinoplasty.
 If still present at that time, you may apply a light cover-up makeup to conceal any remnant of the discoloration.

-Insurance Information: Reimbursement after a rhinoplasty or septoplasty may vary depending on your insurance carrier.
+Reimbursement after a rhinoplasty or septoplasty may vary depending on your insurance carrier.
 Generally, each company will provide some type of reimbursement if there is a degree of difficulty breathing, and is clearly documented.
 Each area may require different documentation.
-We will work with your insurance carrier to determine the precertification that may be necessary.
-The procedures that are often covered by insurance are:
+We will work with your insurance carrier to determine the pre-certification that may be necessary.

 - Septoplasty surgery